 A long way, Kanchenjunga trek trail commences from Kathmandu and the nearest road and airports are also long from the mountains.
-Our long trek starts from the intensively cultivated hillsides of the Nepal Midlands, which is populated by the Rai and Limbu tribes, towards the peaks of Jannu and Khabru and the high wall of Kumbakarna, Kanchenjunga, and Rathong, passing on the way through some of the most beautiful high mountain scenery.
+Our long trek starts from the intensively cultivated hillsides of the Nepal Midlands.
+There live the Rai and Limbu, tribes.
+Towards the peaks of Jannu and Khabru and the high wall of Kumbakarna.
+Kanchenjunga, and Rathong, passing on the way through some of the most beautiful high mountain scenery.

-The must-see place of this trek is the Kanchenjunga Conservation Area spreading in an area of 2,035 SQ Km, which is the main attraction of trail.
-The area has a rich diversity of wildlife including snow leopard, Himalayan black bear, musk deer red panda, Impheyan, pheasant, red-billed blue magpies, shy drongo, and so forth.
-It offers an infinite variety of landscapes, cultures, panoramic views of four world highest Himalayas like Everest, Lhotse, Makalu, and Kanchenjunga, which helps to make the trek rewarding.
-Through the entire journey, the camping makes your expedition more unusual and satisfying.
+The must-see place of this trek is the Kanchenjunga trek in Conservation Area.
+It is spreading in an area of 2,035 SQ Km, which is the main attraction of trail.
+The area has a rich diversity of wildlife including the snow leopard.
+Himalayan black bear, musk deer red panda.
+Impheyan, pheasant, red-billed blue magpies, shy drongo, and so forth.
+It offers an infinite variety of landscapes, cultures.
+The panoramic views of the four world’s highest Himalayas like Everest.
+Lhotse, Makalu, and Kanchenjunga, which helps to make the trek rewarding.
+Through the entire journey, camping makes your expedition more unusual and satisfying.

-The restricted area Kanchenjunga region trekking offers the trekkers the chance to explore the virgin upland wilderness, which provides the most beautiful and contrasting variety of scenery.
-With the variation of their rituals and traditions, the people of the region are co-operative and friendly as well as their lifestyle is also simple as they are not affected by modernity.
+The restricted area Kanchenjunga region trekking also offers the trekkers the chance to explore the virgin upland wilderness, which provides the most beautiful and contrasting variety of scenery.
+With the variation of their rituals and traditions.
+The people of the region are co-operative and friendly.
+As well as their lifestyle is also simple as they are not touched by modernity.

 Following the trekking route, blue sheep are mostly found here, and it is also believed that the abominable snowman ‘YETI’ exists in the region.
 With all the features, Kanchenjunga trekking has been the most popular trekking among the foreigners and one of the most demanded trekking package.
 If you ever wanted to test your mettle, wild Kanchenjunga is the place to begin.
 The rest will be history.